About me

 Personal

 My life is more than research!
 I’m a fan of a lot of things and am probably a little too immersed in popular and fan culture.
 I love to bake (and sometimes share the product with my lab), cook, read, write, and make art.
+I review books on the side too!
 Outside of computer science, I’m also interested in physics, math, media studies, and social history.
 I care deeply about education justice and equity, inside and outside of computer science, and inside and outside of the academy.